History of Rowing Victoria Inc

 Chapter 12 page 1 2 3 4

-The hall marks of this decade were the success of Victorian lightweights both domestically and internationally, and the work towards the merging of the men's and women's associations.
+The hall marks of this decade were the success of Victorian lightweights both domestically and internationally, and the work towards the merging of the men's and women's associations in 1981.

 During the 1970s, more government funding of sport began.
 One of the requirements of government and society at that time was that there should only be one association for each sport receiving any government support and that men and women should be treated equally.
 This was a not a controversial matter for nearly all and was occurring throughout the world.
 The first World Championships for women took place in 1974, and women raced for the first time at the Olympic Games in 1976.
 In Australia, the 1976 National Championships were a fully combined but the men's and women's national associations were not merged until 1980.
 In Victoria, this was not undertaken until the end of 1981 season and not formalised in the constitution for another year.
 However all the work was done in the last part of the 1970s.